Crooks Created 28 Fake Ad Agencies To Disguise Massive Malvertising Campaign - Slashdot

 Sounds like SOP in national political campaigning.

 A fake ad agency?
 That placed ads?
-(Score:4, Insightful)
+(Score:5, Interesting)

 It seems to me the ad agency was very real and they were doing what ad agencies do.
 I worked for an ad agency briefly.
 It was a fascinating experience but those people are experts at twisted thinking.
 Serving you malware is just a part of these very real ad agencies business plan.